PX4/PX4-user_guide/en/frames_rover/ackermann_rover.md

 <Badge type="tip" text="main (PX4 v1.16+)" /> <Badge type="warning" text="Experimental" />

-An _Ackermann Rover_ controls its direction by pointing the front wheels in the direction of travel — the [ackermann steering geometry](https://en.wikipedia.org/wiki/Ackermann_steering_geometry) compensates for the fact that wheels on the inside and outside of the turn move at different rates.
+An _Ackermann rover_ controls its direction by pointing the front wheels in the direction of travel — the [Ackermann steering geometry](https://en.wikipedia.org/wiki/Ackermann_steering_geometry) compensates for the fact that wheels on the inside and outside of the turn move at different rates.
 This kind of steering is used on most commercial vehicles, including cars, trucks etc.

 ![Traxxas Stampede VXL](../../assets/airframes/rover/traxxas_stampede_vxl/stampede.jpg)

 ::: info
-The module does not require the ackermann geometry and will work with any front-steering rover.
+The module does not require the Ackermann geometry and will work with any front-steering rover.
 :::

 ## Airframe Setup